IngegnoMakerSpace/girlsinstem/_services/03digitalart.md

 ---
-title: 'Digital art toolkit'
+title: '2021-10-29 Digital Art BootCamp'
 image: '/services/default.png'
+shortcontent: The digital art toolkit focuses on robotic arts and digital sound/music making.
+It provides guidelines to combine coding with visual arts and to produce sounds via programmable boards coupled with sensors and actuators.
 ---

-This toolkit will focus on robotic arts and digital sound/music making.
-It will provide guidelines to combine coding with visual arts and to produce sounds via programmable boards coupled with sensors and actuators.
+The digital art toolkit focuses on robotic arts and digital sound/music making.
+It provides guidelines to combine coding with visual arts and to produce sounds via programmable boards coupled with sensors and actuators.

 ### Want to participate?